 The parental authority can be lost by judicial resolution as per Article 444 of the Civil Code of the Federal District due to the following reasons:

 A common-law partner or a spouse may recover parental authority by proving fulfillment of imposed obligations on him/her.
-You can consult with our lawyers in Mexico if you have lost your parental control and want to regain it.
+You can consult with our divorce lawyer in Mexico if you have lost your parental control and want to regain it.
 They will legally help you in acquiring parental authority in Mexico.

 Necessary documents for custody proceedings